Eigenvalue estimates for 3-Sasaki structures: Introduction

 \section{Introduction}

 Consider a compact manifold $M^{4n+3}$ equipped with a $3$-Sasaki structure $(g,\xi)$ consisting of a Riemannian metric $g$ and a triple $\xi=(\xi_1,\xi_2,\xi_3)$ of associated Reeb vector fields.
 In particular, the distribution $\Vv:=\spa\{\xi_1,\xi_2,\xi_3\}$ is tangent to a Riemannian foliation with totally geodesic leaves.
-The bracket generating distribution $\Hh:=\Vv^{\perp}$ has a natural sub-Riemannian structure which allows considering the scalar sub-Laplacian $\Delta_{\Hh}:C^{\infty}M \to C^{\infty}M $ (see also section \ref{3sas-p}).
-According to \cite{BKW1} this operator is self-adjoint, non-negative and hypoelliptic and thus shares some of the properties of elliptic operators, including that of having discrete spectrum.
+The bracket generating distribution $\Hh:=\Vv^{\perp}$ has a natural sub-Riemannian structure which allows considering the scalar sub-Laplacian $\Delta_{\Hh}:C^{\infty}M \to C^{\infty}M $ (see also Section \ref{3sas-p}).
+According to general results in sub-Riemannian geometry this operator is self-adjoint, non-negative and hypoelliptic and thus shares some of the properties of elliptic operators, including that of having discrete spectrum.
+See \cite{Stri,Rot} which are based on H\"ormander's criterion from \cite{Ho}; alternatively these properties follow from having $\Delta_{\Hh}$ coincide with the sub-Laplacian defined in \cite{I2,I} for the quaternion-contact structure induced by $(g,\xi)$, see also Remark \ref{coin} in this paper.
 Whenever $D:C^{\infty}M \to C^{\infty}M$ is a self-adjoint, non-negative operator admitting a discrete spectrum we denote with $\lambda_1(D)>0$ its first non-zero eigenvalue.

 In our previous work \cite{NS} we have observed that in dimension $7$ specific estimates for $\Delta_{\Hh}$ govern the deformation theory of the second Einstein metric in the canonical variation of $g$.
 It is the aim of the present paper to bring this type of estimates to optimal form, in arbitrary dimension.